helpscout/beacon-ios-sdk/README.md

 ## Sample Application

-To run the example project in this repo, clone and run `carthage bootstrap` from the root directory.
-Once the bootstrap is complete, cd into the Example directory `cd Example`, open `Beacon Example.xcodeproj` and run the `BeaconExample` scheme.
+To run the example project in this repo, cd into the Example directory `cd Example`, run `pod install`, open `Beacon Example.xcworkspace` and run the `BeaconExample` scheme.

 ## Documentation